rokitalab/tumor-evolution/analyses/tmb-vaf-longitudinal/README.md

 `01-preprocess-data.Rmd` is a script written to process and generate the data to create corplots.
 (1) Calculate VAFs per each Kids_First_Biospecimen_ID, (2) Select paired longitudinal samples for the autopsy samples, and (3) Add information of number of timepoints and number of biospecimen samples per each patient case.
 This script generates `maf_autopsy.tsv` and `tmb_genomic.tsv` files for the next steps and are placed in `../../scratch`.

+`03-explore-TMB-mut.Rmd` is a script written to plot stacked barplots for mutation count per patient case and per biospecimen sample and timepoint.

+`function-create-barplot.R` is a script containing the functions to create (1) stacked barplots for all samples, (2) barplots for all samples and by cancer type, and (3) barplot for each `Kids_First_Biospecimen_ID` in `Kids_First_Participant_ID`

 ## Results

 There are 29 autopsy samples out of the total 119 patient cases (with genomic assays) with maf information.
 There are 61 (out of the 67) patient samples with TMB information.
 Any discrepancy in patient numbers between maf and tmb data might be caused from an issue related to the MAF file (see https://github.com/d3b-center/bixu-tracker/issues/2049).

+Moreover, we explored TMB and number of mutations across longitudinal samples with genomic assays.

+Generally, Hypermutant TMB defined as ≤10 Mb, and Ultrahypermutant TMB defined as >100 mutations/Mb (https://pubmed.ncbi.nlm.nih.gov/29056344/).
+There are hyper mutant samples in the PBTA cohort.
+We excluded samples with >= 10 from downstream analysis.
+Attention is needed in cases with high number of mutations in only one timepoint as this will lead to un-matched longitudinal samples.
+We also remove those so we always have matched longitudinal samples.

+Overall, TMB patterns across timepoints seem to be idiosyncratic, but we notice a higher overall TMB for Progressive and Recurrence compared to other timepoints.
+We don’t see any patterns driven by cancer type.

+We also explored the total number of mutations per biospecimen sample and per timepoint in each patient case.
+This is to showcase the importance of number of samples per timepoint and how each biopsy might be capturing a different number of mutations (and potentially of driver genes).

 ## Folder structure